 Year 5: “Dap Serves 1 Billion DNS Queries Daily”

-Governance Paralysis: Handshake spent months debating minor parameter changes while shipping nothing.
+Governance Paralysis: Other projects spent months debating minor parameter changes while shipping nothing.
 We decide in days and iterate.

-Purity Spirals: Handshake community attacked any pragmatism as betrayal.
+Purity Spirals: Other communities attacked any pragmatism as betrayal.
 We celebrate what works.

-Technical Superiority Without Usage: Handshake built “the best” system nobody uses.
+Technical Superiority Without Usage: Others built “the best” system nobody uses.
 We build good‑enough systems millions use.

-Community Gatekeeping: Handshake’s toxic maximalism drove away builders.
+Community Gatekeeping: Toxic maximalism drove away builders.
 We welcome anyone who ships.

-Speculation Over Utility: Handshake optimized for token price over product development.
+Speculation Over Utility: Others optimized for token price over product development.
 We optimize for usage metrics.

-Documentation Negligence: Handshake never properly documented APIs or tools.
+Documentation Negligence: Others never properly documented APIs or tools.
 We maintain comprehensive, updated documentation.

-User Hostility: Handshake expected users to understand blockchain complexity.
+User Hostility: Others expected users to understand blockchain complexity.
 We hide complexity behind simple interfaces.

 Join us: https://dap.sh